This article is regularly updated for accuracy and new platform features or changes.

 - People watch over 1 billion hours of video on YouTube every day

-- It’s the world’s second most popular search engine (after Google, which owns YouTube), processing over 3 billion searches per month
+- It’s the world’s third-most popular search engine (after parent company Google, and Giphy)

-- It reaches more people between the ages of 18 and 49 than all U.S. cable TV networks combined
+- YouTube reaches more people between the ages of 18 and 49 than all U.S. cable TV networks combined

 - 60% of users would make a purchase based on advice from a YouTube creator over a TV or or movie personality